aergoio/guide/source/specs/consensus.rst

 *The number of BPs and the number of stand-by BPs (candidates) have not been decided yet.*

 **Staking:**
-Before voting, a user must stake one's tokens.
-*The detailed policies about staking/untaking has not been decided, yet.
-Policies include the minimum amount of staking, the mandatary days of staking, etc.*
+DPoS uses a weighted voting system, where the voting power weighted by staked tokens.
+Hence, a voter must stake one's tokens for voting. *The detailed policy about staking/untaking has not been decided yet.
+Such a policy includes the minimum amount of staking, the mandatary days of staking, etc.*

 **Voting:**
-Any user with staked tokens can vote for BPs using a voting transaction.
+Any user with staked tokens can vote for BPs by using a voting transaction.
+But the voting results do not affect immediately.
 The current BPs are elected based on the voting result gathered at the block number:
 (<current block number> / <the total number of BPs> - 1) * <the total number of BPs>.
+In other words, the voting results gathered in the past (approximatedly 1 round before) are used for stability (recent blocks may be rollbacked via a reorgazation).